-The Equity & Diversity Office provides diversity and inclusion leadership by;
+The Student Equity and Inclusion Office provides diversity and inclusion leadership by;

-- consulting with the University community to progress and promote cultural safety and inclusion amongst staff and students,
+- consulting with the University community to progress and promote cultural safety and inclusion,

-- developing a suite of programs, activities, events, resources and materials to support diversity and inclusion, and
+- developing programs, activities, events, resources and materials to support diversity and inclusion, and

-- facilitating the delivery of staff training and development opportunities including Courageous Conversations About Race workshops, Understanding Gender & Sexuality Diversity workshops and related Cultural Competency initiatives.
+- facilitating the delivery of staff professional development opportunities including; Courageous Conversations About Race workshops, Understanding Gender & Sexuality Diversity workshops and related Cultural Competency initiatives.

 Diversity & Inclusion

 The University acknowledges and values the diversity of our students, staff and communities.